Agent Orchestration

 Unified Agent Model

-All agents (except the EA) use the same prompt (agent.md).
+All spawned agents use the same prompt (agent.md).
 There is no PM/worker distinction — every spawned agent is autonomous: it receives a task, decides whether to do the work itself or spawn sub-agents, and reports completion.

 The EA (executive-assistant.md) is special: it acts purely as a dispatcher — it never does work directly, only spawns agents, monitors them, and manages projects.
 It gets memory context prepended to its prompt.